helloprasanna/AWS-CSA-Notes-2018/EC2/README.md

 ### Classic Load Balancer _(OG, Legacy Load Balancer)_

 Used to load balance HTTP(S) applications and use Layer 7-specific features, such as X-Forwarded and stick-sessions.
 You can use strict Layer 4 load balancing for applications that rely purely on the TCP protocol.
+If you need IPv4 for the end user, look for X-Forwarded-for header.

 ### 504 Error

 - If no response or timeout, the ELB (Elastic Load Balancer) responds with status code 504.

 - Internal Server Error type - DB Layer or Web Server Layer.

 - Solution: Identify issue where failing and scale up or out where possible.

 ## Placement Groups (Exam MUST KNOW!!)